 Day 4 SACRED VALLEY

 Start the day with a visit to the village of OLLANTAYTAMBO and the Inca ruins of the same name.
 Explore the archaeological site that was the scene of the Inca resistance during the Spanish conquest—the only place ever to resist Spanish attacks.
 See how the temple area at the top of the terraces was the perfect defensive stronghold, then visit a LOCAL HOME in this Incan town to experience life in a traditional village, which has been remarkably well preserved.
 Next, visit the SEMINARIO CERAMICS WORKSHOP to learn about Peruvian ancient and modern art.
 End your day at a local chicheria for a taste of a chicha, a typical Inca drink in Peru.

 Day 5 SACRED VALLEY–MACHU PICCHU

 Board the VISTADOME train that cuts a path through the picturesque Urubamba Valley bound for Aguas Calientes, the quaint town closest to the “Lost City of the Incas.”
 Ascend the mountainside through tropical forest to the sacred refuge of MACHU PICCHU.
 Listen as your guide recounts the many accomplishments of the Incas as you tour the terraced ruins dating back to the 15th century.
-The ruins went undiscovered for nearly 400 years after they were abandoned when the Inca Empire fell to the Spanish.
+Abandonded when the Inca Empire fell to the Spanish, these remarkable ruins remained undiscovered for nearly 400 years.
 Many mysteries surrounding Machu Picchu remain to this day.